System Architecture

 The Solution: The Predictive Memory Graph—a layer that maps real relationships across all your data and anticipates what users will ask next.

-The Result: #1 on Stanford's STaRK benchmark (91%+ accuracy) with <100ms retrieval.
+The Result: #1 on Stanford's STaRK benchmark (91%+ accuracy) with <150ms retrieval (when cached).
 Gets better as your memory grows, not worse.

 Three Input Paths